flightaware/mongotcl/README.md

 There are almost for sure some memory leaks so until those are all tracked down expect long-running jobs' memory footprint to grow and plan accordingly.

+Update: We have now inserted hundreds of millions of rows without appreciable client memory footprint growth, so that process seems pretty solid.